"Since I've been in Tanzania, my view of our lives has totally changed."

 Carsten Altstadt (30)

 Carsten Altstadt is one of the lucky people who have been able to turn their passion into a profession.
 We are talking about soccer, which has played the leading role in his life, so to speak, since he was six years old.
-After a serious injury, his professional career did not work out.
-In return, the 30-year-old has now been working as a goalkeeper coach for 15 years, six of them at the Munich Soccer School.
-It is important to him to see how his charges develop over the years and hopes to be a mentor to them, as he himself had one for many years.
+After a serious injury, his professional career could not take off.
+Therefore, the 30-year-old has now been working as a goalkeeper coach for 15 years, six of them at the Munich Soccer School.
+It is important to him to see how his trainees develop over the years and hopes to become a mentor to them, as he himself had one for many years.
 For him, the unifying power of soccer was confirmed once again in Tanzania.
 The soccer camps and tournaments took place in the spirit of friendship and togetherness – regardless of origin and status.
 This is another reason why Carsten felt right at home among the Massai.
 The village of Ngabobo, its children and the experience of how much good can be achieved with relatively little money have stayed with him since his first trip to the area in spring 2020.
 Ngabobo is now part of the team.
 “And I happen to be a real team player,” says Carsten.

 "We have the privilege of being born in Germany, so we should definitely give something back."